ImperialCollegeLondon/rse_further_git_course/episodes/l1-02-branching-merging.md

 The same way you might have different branches in your local repository, you could manage different branches in your remote - the same branches or different ones.

-As a reminder, remote and local repositories are not automatically syncronized, but rather it is a manual process done via `git pull` and `git push` commands.
-This syncronisation needs to be done **branch by branch** with all of those you want to keep in sync.
+As a reminder, remote and local repositories are not automatically synchronised, but rather it is a manual process done via `git pull` and `git push` commands.
+This synchronisation needs to be done **branch by branch** with all of those you want to keep in sync.

 ### Pushing